Mission

 Beta test novel manufacturing solutions at Faraday and then seamlessly deploy them in your plant.

-Faraday Technology, Inc. | 315 Huls Drive, Clayton, OH 45315
+Faraday Technology, Inc. | 315 Huls Drive, Englewood, OH 45315

 marketing@faradaytechnology.com